elvisho754-svg/Universal-intelligence-framework/paper.md

 ### 6.1 Formal Definition of Φ

+**A note on circularity:**
+One might observe that Φ is defined via "traversal" and "inference pathways," and these concepts themselves seem to presuppose some notion of intelligence or rules of reasoning.
+This is intentional.
+The framework does not attempt to define Φ from first principles without remainder.
+Rather, it specifies a relational constraint: any viable definition of Φ must be such that I = C × Φ(S, St, W) yields meaningful results.
+Finding a non-circular, computable definition of Φ is precisely the open problem stated here—not a hidden flaw of the framework.

 The most significant open problem concerns the formalization of Φ.

 Future work may explore graph-theoretic, probabilistic, or algorithmic approaches for defining and measuring traversable inference spaces.